meagdoh/ssi-fellowship/notes/JupyterCon23.md

 - Audit of domain publications and mine for technology used.
 - UX use cases for jupyter cards and quizzes?
 - UX user journey use cases for interactive visualizations?
+- is there a jupyter workflow library?
+- "I was so happy to see your talk. i've been in this community for years and nobody has been really talking about design"